-Born and raised in the city of Haarlem, filmmaking was early in his life; taking a video camera to high school to capture classes for fun and making entertaining videos with his siblings or friends.
-A film project for his higher education in journalism at the Amsterdam University of Applied Sciences made him discover all the stages of making a film, making him realize that this art is his passion as well as his profession.
+Born and raised in the city of Haarlem, filmmaking was early in his life; by bringing a video camera to high school he wanted to capture moments and portray individuals, by making videos with his siblings or friends he wanted to entertain.
+He discovered all stages of film production during a project for his higher education in journalism at the Amsterdam University of Applied Sciences, which made him realize that this art would become both his passion as well as his profession.

 When a Haarlem cinema from 1915 was about to close, Van ’t Hoff got inspired to make his first short film: ‘Cinema Palace’ (2011).
 In the same year, he started his 6-month internship as a cinematographer at the Royal Theatre Carré in Amsterdam for a television show about artists.
 Starting to work as a freelance filmmaker after his internship, he remained active at the theatre for two more years while continuing to produce short films such as the award-winning ‘Ruysdael’ (2012) — developing himself both artistically and commercially.